bioimagesuiteweb/bisweb/doc/README.md

 ## Building and Running BioImage Suite Web

 BioImage Suite Web is currently compiled/packaged in directories inside the source tree.
-One day this might change, though npm putting node_modules inside your package sort of makes this unavoidable.
-Eventually have the source tree will acquire two extra directories as follows:
+The contents are as follows:

 * node_modules — The location of dependent node_modules.
 This will be populated by npm.
 * build — The core build directory.